cranci1/Limitless/README.md

 # Limitless
-An iOS framework that crashes the app it is injected after 5 minutes.
+An iOS framework that crashes the app it is injected after a selected time (3;5;10 minutes).

 ## Compatibility
 Any iOS/iPadOS device running iOS 9 or later, injectable in any app.
 Be aware about sideloading protection tho.